Questions and Answers

 Is the jeep excursion too rough for Senior Citizens?
 Haven't taken it, you should call and ask.
 Many people highly recommend it for first time visitors although I have heard it can be rough going at times.

 Are there many restaurants on the north shore?
 Some of my favorites are Eat at Cane Bay looking out from second story across the street, to the beach and water.
-Sometimes you see scuba divers coming in at night with underwater lights; Off the Wall with pizza and Bingo on Tuesday nights, water lapping just a few feet away, The Waves, pricier out door dining with waves crashing just below your tables and lobsters waiting in their own cages in the tide pool, Rowdy Joe's with a limited menu, entertainment on Friday night and homemade ice cream and the Marriott Renaissance at Carambola where there are Mocko Jumbies (stilt dancers) on Friday night and you can eat either at their buffet or at the bar with the bar menu surrounded by great landscaping.
+Sometimes you see scuba divers coming in at night with underwater lights; Off the Wall with pizza and Bingo on Tuesday nights, water lapping just a few feet away, The Waves has been sold and I don't know it's new name.
+It is pricier out door dining with waves crashing just below your tables and lobsters waiting in their own cages in the tide pool, Rowdy Joe's with a limited menu, entertainment on Friday night and homemade ice cream.

 How far of a drive is Frederiksted?